-(a) Public Offering - May 2018:
+(b) Public Offering - May 2018:

-On May 9, 2018 the Corporation closed a public offering issuing 9,530,000 units of Acasti ("Units") at a price of \$1.05 per Unit for gross proceeds of \$10 million.
-The units issued consist of 9,530,000 Class A shares (Common Shares) and 9,530,000 warrants.
+On May 9, 2018 the Corporation closed a Canadian public offering issuing 9,530,000 units of Acasti ("Units") at a price of \$1.05 per Unit for gross proceeds of \$10 million.
+The units issued consist of 9,530,000 Common Shares and 9,530,000 Warrants.
 Each Warrant entitles the holder thereof to acquire one Common Share of the Corporation at an exercise price of \$1.31 at any time until May 9, 2023.

-On May 14, 2018, the underwriters exercised their over-allotment option by purchasing an additional 1,429,500 units at a price of \$1.05 per unit, for additional gross proceeds of \$1.5 million.
+On May 14, 2018, the underwriters exercised their over-allotment option by purchasing an additional 1,429,500 units at a price of \$1.05 per Unit, for additional gross proceeds of \$1.5 million.
 The units issued consist of 1,429,500 Common Shares and 1,429,500 warrants.
 Each Warrant entitles the holder thereof to acquire one Common Share of the Corporation at an exercise price of \$1.31 at any time until May 9, 2023.

-The Warrant component of these Units are derivative liabilities ("Derivative Warrant Liabilities") for accounting purposes due to the contingent provisions of cash settlement not based on market values.
-The proceeds of the offering are required to be split between the Derivative Warrant Liabilities and the equity-classified Class A share at the time of issuance of the Units.
-The fair value of each Derivative Warrant Liabilities at the time of issuance was determined to be \$4.3 million and the residual of the proceeds were allocated to the Class A shares.
-Issue costs related to this transaction totaled approximately \$1.8 million.
-The issue costs have been allocated between the Warrants and Class A shares based on relative value.
-A portion of \$0.7 million allocated to the Warrants is recognized in finance costs in the Statements of Earnings and Comprehensive Loss, whereas the remaining portion of \$1.1 million allocated to Class A shares was recognized as a reduction to share capital, in the Statements of Financial Position.
+The warrant component of these Units are Derivative Warrant Liabilities for accounting purposes due to the warrant agreement, which contains certain contingent provisions that allow for cash settlement.
+The proceeds of the offering are required to be split between the Derivative Warrant Liabilities and the equity-classified Common shares at the time of issuance of the Units.
+The fair value of the Derivative Warrant Liabilities at the time of issuance was determined to be \$4.3 million and the residual of the proceeds of \$6.2 million was allocated to the Common Shares.
+Issuance costs related to this transaction totaled approximately \$1.8 million and have been allocated between the Derivative Warrant Liabilities and Common shares based on relative value.
+Resulting from this allocation, \$0.7 million has been allocated to the Derivative Warrant Liability and is recognized in finance costs in the Statements of Earnings and Comprehensive Loss, whereas the remaining portion of \$1.1 million in issuance costs was allocated to the Common Shares and recognized as a reduction to share capital, in the Statements of Financial Position.

-Three-month and six-month periods ended September 30, 2018 and 2017 (thousands of Canadian dollars, except where noted and for share and per share amounts)
+Three-month and nine-month periods ended December 31, 2018 and 2017 (thousands of Canadian dollars, except where noted and for share and per share amounts)

-7. Capital and other components of equity (continued):
+8. Capital and Other Components of Equity (continued):

-(a) Public Offering - May 2018 (continued):
+(b) Public Offering - May 2018 (continued):